passbolt/passbolt_api/CONTRIBUTING.md

   * Present a solution.
 Explaining your approach gives an opportunity for other people to contribute and avoid frictions down the line.
 * Submit an [issue](https://github.com/passbolt/passbolt/issues)
   * Check first that a similar issue does not already exist.
+  * Make sure you fill in the earliest version that you know has the issue if it is a bug.
   * Clearly describe the issue including steps to reproduce when it is a bug and/or a link to the specification document
-  * Make sure you fill in the earliest version that you know has the issue.
+  * If applicable, allow people to visualize your proposed changes via changes to the [styleguide](https://github.com/passbolt/passbolt_styleguide)
 * Fork the repository on GitHub.

 ## Making Changes